kristoff-it/zig-okredis/CLIENT.md

 Evented I/O is supported and the client will properly coordinate with the event loop when `pub const io_mode = .evented;` is defined in the main function.

-The implementation has only been tested lightly and preliminary benchmarks have shown that OkRedis is roughly in line with `redis-cli` when in blocking I/O mode, while evented I/O is not nearly as efficient.

-It's recommended to wait for the Zig ecosystem to stabilize more before relying on this feature.
+The implementation has only been tested lightly, so it's recommended to wait for the Zig ecosystem to stabilize more before relying on this feature (which at the time of writing only works on Linux).

 ## Pipelining
 Redis supports pipelining, which, in short, consists of sending multiple commands at once and only reading replies once all the commands are sent.
 [You can read more here](https://redis.io/topics/pipelining).

-The pipeline interface of OkRedis is straightforward:
+OkRedis exposes pipelining through `pipe` and `pipeAlloc`.

 ```zig
 const reply = try client.pipe(struct {